cdibbs/snapmaker_cnc_post_process/snapmaker-pixelcnc-configuration/readme.md

 ![Logo](https://deftware.org/cdn/shop/products/logo_sq_nb_360x.png)

 This is SnapMaker's post-processing configuration file for the Deftware PixelCNC software.
-Motto: "By artists, for artists."
+Their motto: "By artists, for artists."
+It supports "rest machining" for doing roughing and finishing passes.

 Includes postprocessing configuration for the 50- and 200-watt modules.

 **The official website is**